Capacity Aware Scheduling¶

 Linux cannot currently figure out CPU capacity on its own, this information thus needs to be handed to it.
 Architectures must define arch_scale_cpu_capacity() for that purpose.

-The arm and arm64 architectures directly map this to the arch_topology driver CPU scaling data, which is derived from the capacity-dmips-mhz CPU binding; see Documentation/devicetree/bindings/arm/cpu-capacity.txt.
+The arm, arm64, and RISC-V architectures directly map this to the arch_topology driver CPU scaling data, which is derived from the capacity-dmips-mhz CPU binding; see Documentation/devicetree/bindings/cpu/cpu-capacity.txt.

 3.2 Frequency invariance¶